casey/filepack/README.md

 filepack verify path/to/directory
 ```

-Files can later be verified against the hashes saved in the manifest to protect
-against accidental or malicious corruption, as long as the manifest has not
+To protect against accidental or malicious corruption, as long as the manifest
-been tampered with.
+has not been tampered with.

 If you run `filepack` a lot, you might want to `alias fp=filepack`.